swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 ### Use-side

-When a non-frozen enum defined in module A is used **from another module**, any switch statement that matches against it must include a catch-all case (either `default` or an "ignore" `_` pattern).
+When a non-frozen enum defined in module A is used **from another module**, any switch statement that matches against it must include a catch-all case (`default`, an "ignore" `_` pattern, or the new `unknown` case described below).

 ```swift
 switch excuse {